Objectives and Content

-Basic knowledge in biology (especially evolution and ecolgy).
+Basic knowledge in biology (especially evolution and ecology).

 Compulsory Assignments and Attendance

 Attendance, approved group work, semester project.
 Approved mandatory activities are valid for 6 semesters, inlcuding the semester of completion.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.